 Revolution Square in the Centre of Bucharest is a place with lots of history.
 The monuments and the buildings that you see today have been completely restored and you wouldn’t tell that some of the darkest chapters of Romanian history have been written here.

 Tip: I strongly advise that you visit the Revolution Square with a guide.
-Best is to join one of the walking tours of Bucharest.
+Best is to join a walking tour of Bucharest.

 4. Dimitrie Gusti National Village Museum